 - Installation of graywater systems.
-Since the beginning of 2020, the City has rebated the installation of seven greywater systems. - Cash for Grass Rebate Program.
+Since the beginning of 2020, the City has rebated the installation of seven graywater systems. - Cash for Grass Rebate Program.
 The City's Cash for Grass Rebate Program provides rebates for qualifying residents and building owners who replace their lawns with water-efficient landscaping.
 Between 2020 and 2023, the Cash for Grass Rebate Program resulted in the conversion of 639 sites and removal of 700,984 square feet of lawn. - WaterSmart Check-up Program.
 The City's WaterSmart Check-up Program provides free waterefficient fixtures and reviews the customer's irrigation system for inefficiencies.
 The program saves approximately 1.3 million gallons of water per year. - Expansion and upgrading of the City's bike network.
-Since 2020, the City has constructed 0.6 miles of new bike lanes and has upgraded 5.6 miles, primarily from Class II to Class IIB bike lanes.10 The City has committed to adding another 4 miles of bike lanes to the bike network by the end of 2024. - Electric new construction reach code.
+Since 2020, the City has constructed 0.6 miles of new bike lanes and has upgraded 5.6 miles, primarily from Class II to Class IIB bike lanes.
+The City has committed to adding another 4 miles of bike lanes to the bike network by the end of 2024. - Electric new construction reach code.
 On November 19, 2019, the City passed a reach code that requires new residential construction of three stories and below to be all electric.
-In 2022, the City extended the all-electric reach code requirement for low-rise residential buildings through the 2022 California Building Code cycle.
-This reach code provides exemptions for reconstructed buildings lost in a disaster, attached dwelling units, and new construction where existing utility infrastructure would have to be removed at the owner's expense.
-The GHG reductions beyond 2024, as shown in Table 12, reflect the annual benefits of all-electric buildings built during the 2019 and 2022 building code cycles.
+In 2022, the City extended the all-electric reach code requirement for low-rise residential buildings through the 2022 California Building Code cycle (Ordinance 2022-015).
+The 2022 reach code provides exemptions for reconstructed buildings lost in a disaster, attached dwelling units, and new construction where existing utility infrastructure would have to be removed at the owner's expense.
+The GHG reductions beyond 2024, as shown in Table 12, reflect the annual benefits of all-electric buildings built during implementation of the 2019 and 2022 reach codes, through June 30, 2024.
+11